thrackle-io/rules-engine/docs/userGuides/pricing/README.md

 ## Configuration

-Setting up the pricer contracts for your application is really easy.
-Simply follow the next steps:
+To set up the pricer contracts:

 1. Make sure you have deployed your [ERC20](./ERC20-PRICING.md) and your [ERC721](./ERC721-PRICING.md) pricer contracts, or that your [third party solutions](./THIRD-PARTY-SOLUTIONS.md) are ready to communicate with your application.

-2. Now, you are ready to connect your pricer-contract set to your appManager.
-For this, an account with the role of appAdministrator should call the following functions in the appManager handler:
+2. Connect the pricer-contract set to your appManager.
+For this, only an account with the role of ruleAdministrator will be able to call the following functions in the appManager Handler:

 ```c
 /**